 The Gospel According to The Unionites

-AND it came to pass that there existed a fertile land called Caledonia, a wild and verdant place abundant in all the fish of the water and the sea around, and all the fowl of the air and the earth below, and in the fruits that grow upon each and every bush and tree, an infinite cornucopia of nutriment, enough that any man or woman or child doth want.
+AND it came to pass that there existed a fertile land called Caledonia, a wild and verdant place abundant in all the fish of the water and the sea around, and all the fowl of the air and the cliffs, and the fruits that grow upon bush and tree in the earth below, an infinite cornucopia of nature’s bounty, enough that any man or woman or child doth want.

-AND it was that Caledonia lived in peace with its Wise Neighbour, Unionista, yet Caledonia did not prosper, for the people of Caledonia were a meek and blind people who did accept their place under heaven’s vast firmament, a tribe that did bow and scrape to the superiority of Unionista.
+AND it was that Caledonia lived in peace with its Wise Neighbour, Unionista, yet Caledonia did not prosper, for the people of Caledonia were a meek and blind people who did accept their place under heaven’s vast firmament, a tribe that did bow and scrape to the superiority of Unionista and in the people’s fearfulness of untold enemies, gave Unionista all it owned and created in return for Caledonia’s protection and survival.

 AND there arose a Man Named Dissent of Caledonia who did stand up and spake his thoughts to his people.
 “Why is it we maketh one thing, and we groweth another, yet all things thereby and therein remaineth the Unionites possession?”